Compare Home & Contents Insurance in NZ

 Home insurance excesses in New Zealand are more complex than other insurance types due to natural disaster risks:

-• Earthquake Excess: A percentage of your sum insured (typically 1-10%) or a fixed amount (often $500-$1,000 minimum).
-Wellington and Christchurch have higher earthquake excesses due to higher risk.
+• Earthquake Excess: Generally a percentage of your sum insured (or a minimum fixed amount).
+Wellington and Christchurch typically have higher earthquake excesses due to higher seismic risk.

-• Storm/Flood Excess: Some insurers apply additional excesses for storm or flood claims, typically $500-$1,000 above the standard excess.
+• Storm/Flood Excess: Some insurers apply an additional excess for storm or flood claims on top of the standard excess.

 AA Insurance

-AA Insurance is one of New Zealand's leading home insurers with approximately 20% market share.
+AA Insurance is one of New Zealand's leading home insurers.
 They offer comprehensive building, contents, and landlord insurance with both sum insured and replacement cover options.
 AA is known for strong customer service, efficient claims processing, and a network of approved builders.
-Members receive premium discounts up to 10%.
-Their policies include good natural disaster coverage and flexible excess options.
+AA members may be eligible for premium discounts.

 State Insurance

-With over 160 years of experience, State Insurance holds around 15% of the home insurance market.
+State Insurance is one of New Zealand's longest-established general insurers.
 They offer building, contents, and landlord insurance with competitive premiums for well-maintained properties.
 State provides flexible sum insured and replacement cover options, multi-policy discounts when bundling home with car insurance, and straightforward policy terms.
-Their claims process is efficient with good customer satisfaction ratings.

 Tower Insurance

 Tower provides comprehensive home and contents insurance with replacement cover and sum insured options.
-They're known for competitive premiums, particularly for properties in lower-risk areas.
-Tower offers guaranteed repair service through certified builders with lifetime guarantees on approved repairs.
-Their policies include good earthquake coverage and flexible payment options.
-Tower's digital claims process is highly rated for efficiency.
+They are known for competitive premiums, particularly for properties in lower-risk areas.
+Tower offers a guaranteed repair service through certified builders, including a lifetime guarantee on approved repairs.

 AMI Insurance

-AMI holds approximately 10% of the home insurance market and is known for straightforward policies and competitive pricing.
+AMI is known for straightforward policies and competitive pricing.
 They offer building, contents, and landlord insurance with both replacement and sum insured options.
-AMI provides a loyalty program where excesses reduce each year you don't claim.
-Their policies include comprehensive natural disaster coverage and flexible excess structures designed for NZ conditions.
+AMI has historically offered a no-claim loyalty programme where excesses reduce each year you don't claim.
+Their policies include natural disaster coverage and flexible excess structures designed for NZ conditions.

 Vero Insurance